open-simulation-platform/open-simulation-platform.github.io/Quarter-Truck.md

 | Chassis Damper Coefficient         | dChassis     |  1000 Nsm^-1      |

 ### Simulation Results
-The following senario is performed as example.
+The following scenario is performed as example.
 The system starts from equilibrium state where zWheel = zChassis = 0.
 The ground profile is defined as a step function excited by a jump of 0.1m in vertical direction at 1s.
 Figure 2 and Figure 3 show the vertical displacements of the wheel and the chassis.
 We accept the result using very fine time step (0.001s) as the benchmark and increased time step (0.01s) for co-simulation.
 The accuracy can be improved by applying advanced master algorithms provided variable co-simulation time steps, and optionally th support of setting/getting derivatives, getting/setting states.
 In order to enforce reliable macro-step control algorithms, error estimation is needed.
 Classic Richardson extrapolation and a modified error estimator is described in [1].
 Figure 4 show the results of using an energy-based algorithm (ECCO) for error correction [2].

 ![foo](/assets/img/QuarterTruckFig2.png "Figure 2")
 ![foo](/assets/img/QuarterTruckFig3.png "Figure 3")